LLNL/llnl.github.io/about/faq.md

 3. Publicize any outreach activities or major milestones related to your project.
 Examples: You have a paper/poster/presentation accepted at a conference; you're hosting a workshop or webinar; your project is nominated for an award; or you're speaking on a podcast or guest blogging.

-3. Publicize any outreach activities or major milestones related to your project.
-Examples: You have a paper/poster/presentation accepted at a conference; you're hosting a workshop or webinar; your project is nominated for an award; or you're speaking on a podcast or guest blogging.

 4. Include a summary of your project with GitHub and documentation links on LLNL's [Computing website](https://computing.llnl.gov/projects).
 Contact [webmaster-comp@llnl.gov](mailto:webmaster-comp@llnl.gov) for this particular task.

 ### How do I contribute news or other content to this website?